Eritreans in Germany: History

 Interaction between Germany and the Horn of Africa dates back to at least the early 15th century; three Ethiopian monks, Petrus, Bartholomeus, and Antonius, are recorded as having been in Konstanz from 1416–1418, and participated in the Council of Constance.
 In the Late Middle Ages, the Kingdom of Ethiopia also controlled much of present-day Eritrea.
 Thus, it is possible that these monks originated in what is now Eritrea.

-Since the outbreak of the Eritrean War of Independence, many Eritreans have fled their homes as refugees and asylum-seekers.
+After the outbreak of the Eritrean War of Independence, many Eritreans fled their homes as refugees and asylum-seekers.
 During the war (1961-1991), an estimated 25,000 Eritreans sought refuge in Germany.

-Eritrean supporters of the Eritrean People's Liberation Front had a strong presence in Germany.
+Eritrean supporters of the Eritrean People's Liberation Front (EPLF) had a strong presence in Germany.
 Eritrea Hilfswerk Deutschland is a German organization founded in 1976 which supported the EPLF's Eritrean Relief Association (which itself had a branch in Cologne).
 The Research and Information Centre on Eritrea, founded in London in 1979, had a branch in Germany as well.

 Geographic distribution

 As of 2020, most Eritrean nationals residing in Germany live in Hesse, North Rhine-Westphalia, and Bavaria.
-The following table lists German states by Eritrean population.
+The following table lists Eritrean population in German states.